ItsNotAlexy/vscode-spotify-widget/README.md

 2. Type "Authenticate with Spotify" and press Enter
 3. Click "Open Spotify Login"
 4. Log in to Spotify and authorize the app
-5. Copy the authorization code from the page
+5. Click "Open in Visual Studio Code"
-6. Paste it back into VS Code
+6. Once redirected to the visual studio code window, Click "open uri" if prompted
 7. Done! 🎉